Really-Simple-Plugins/really-simple-ssl/readme.txt

 * Independent of your Server Configuration, works on Apache, LiteSpeed, NGINX, etc.
 * Protect your website visitors with X-XSS Protection, X-Content-Type-Options, X-Frame-Options, a Referrer Policy and CORS headers.
-* Automatically generate your WordPress-tailored Content Security Policy
+* Automatically generate your WordPress-tailored Content Security Policy.

 = Vulnerability Measures =
 When a vulnerability is detected in a plugin, theme or WordPress core you will get notified accordingly.
 With Vulnerability Measures, you can configure simple but effective measures to make sure that a critical vulnerability won't remain unattended.